Monday, September 20, 2021

 As you may have quessed, Fridays, was a blatant effort to completely copy SNL with sex, drugs, and rock n’ roll being the shared themes.
 However, later Seinfeld stars Michael Richards (Kramer!), and Larry David got their start there, and the show had tons of great musical guests including The Clash, Devo, Rockpile, Stevie Wonder, Rockpile, and the Pretenders.

 One of the most notorious sketches in Fridays’ three season history, has to be what has been labeled “The Marijuana Sketch/Onstage Fight-cum-Prank.”
-It involved two couples at a restaurant, and unbeknownst to each of them is that they have individually smoke a joint in the restroom.
+It involved two couples at a restaurant, and unbeknownst to each of them is that they have individually smoked a joint in the restroom.
 This premise is actually explained to the audience by a cast member at the start of it, something SNL never did.

 The dinner party consists of Michael Richards, Brandis Kemp, Maryedith Burrell, and Kaufman, the only one who doesn’t want to go along with the comic conceit.
 When it’s his turn to go to the restroom then come back stoned, something feels off.
-Kaufman sits down and spaces on what his next.
+Kaufman sits down and spaces on his next line.
 After a long awkward pause, he offers up that he “can’t play stoned,” and that “he feels stupid.”

 Kaufman’s fellow actors are visibly annoyed by his behavior, or lack of behavior, with Chartoff saying, “you feel stupid?” amid nervous giggling.
 Then, a remarkable thing happens.
 A frustrated Richards gets up from the table and walks off camera.
 “Where are you going?”
 Kaufman asks even though he doesn’t act like he cares for the answer.

-So that’s how it went down on February 20, 1981, but how does it compare to the movie version.
-I’m talking about Milos Forman’s 1999 biopic MAN ON THE MOON, which told the story of the surreal comic artist Andy Kaufman as portrayed by the then hot Jim Carrey.
+So that’s how it went down on February 20, 1981, but how does it compare to the movie version?
+I’m talking about Milos Forman’s 1999 biopic MAN ON THE MOON, which told the story of the surreal comic artist Kaufman as portrayed by the then hot Jim Carrey.
 The film was full of recreations of Kaufman’s bits, with Carrey being aided by a huge roster of actors playing themselves including most of the cast of the hit sitcom Taxi, David Letterman, and Andy’s wrestling nemesis, Jerry Lawler.

 But when it came to the “The Marijuana Sketch/Onstage Fight-cum-Prank” sketch, nobody was acted by the original actors.
 Now, Chartoff and Burrell at the time were appearing in many TV shows and films (Chartoff voiced a character in a string of RUGRATS movies), so I hope that they were at least asked.
 Richards was on top of the world in the late ‘90s because of his run as Kramer on the ratings blockbuster Seinfeld, but that had ended by the time MAN ON THE MOON went into production.
 I wonder if he was ever considered for the role of, uh, himself.